 Being involved in family conflict can be a confusing and worrying experience for your child.
-By demonstrating your openness to resolving conflict and how to manage conflict effectively, you’ll be role-modelling the right skills for your child.
+By demonstrating your openness to family conflict management and resolution, you’ll be role-modelling the right skills for your child.

 Managing conflict with your teenager

 Below are some tips to try when effectively managing conflict with your teenager.

 - Talk about it.
 Timing is important – wait until everybody has calmed down, and talk to your child about how the conflict has affected them.